-- (1) Test plans must consider the potential impacts on the environment, in accordance with 42 U.S.C.
-4321-4347 (Reference (ao)) and Executive Order 12114 (Reference (ap)), and on personnel.
+- (1) Test plans must consider the potential impacts on personnel and the environment, in accordance with 42 U.S.C.
+4321-4347 (Reference (ag)) and Executive Order 12114 (Reference (ah)).
 The Program Manager, working with the user and the T&E community, will provide safety releases (to include formal environment, safety, and occupational health risk acceptance in accordance with section 16 of Enclosure 3 of this instruction) to the developmental and operational testers prior to any test that may impact safety of personnel. - (2) Barring significant unforeseen circumstances, all elements of an approved OTP or LFTP must be fully satisfied by the end of an operational or live fire test.
 If an approved plan cannot be fully executed, DOT&E concurrence with any changes must be obtained before revised test events are executed.
-Once testing has begun, deviations from approved elements of the test plan cannot be made prior to the beginning of their execution without consultation with the OTA commander and the concurrence of DOT&E. DOT&E concurrence is not required when a need to change the execution of an element of the test plan arises in real time as its execution is underway.
+Once testing has begun, deviations from approved elements of the test plan cannot be made prior to the beginning of their execution without consultation with the OTA commander (for OTP) or appropriate LTO (for LFTP) and the concurrence of DOT&E. DOT&E concurrence is not required when a need to change the execution of an element of the test plan arises in real time as its execution is underway.
 If DOT&E on-site representatives are not present and the test director concludes changes to the plan are warranted that would revise events yet to be conducted, the test director must contact the relevant DOT&E personnel to obtain concurrence with the proposed changes.
 If it is not possible to contact DOT&E personnel in a timely manner, the test director can proceed with execution of the revised test event but must inform DOT&E of the deviations from the test plan as soon as possible.

-- (3) Operating instructions (i.e., tactics, techniques and procedures, standard operating procedures, technical manuals, technical orders) should be considered for their impact on the test outcomes and included in OTPs when relevant. - (4) Test plans must include the criteria to be used to make routine changes (delays for weather, test halts, etc.). - (5) If required data for the test completion criteria are lost, corrupted, or not gathered, then the test is not complete unless the requirement is waived by DOT&E.
+- (3) When the order of execution is identified in the TEMP as affecting the analysis of the data, test plans should include details on the order of test event execution and/or test point data collection. - (4) Operating instructions (i.e., tactics, techniques and procedures, standard operating procedures, technical manuals, technical orders) should be considered for their impact on the test outcomes and included in OTPs when relevant. - (5) Test plans must include the criteria to be used to make routine changes (delays for weather, test halts, etc.). - (6) If required data for the test completion criteria are lost, corrupted, or not gathered, then the test is not complete unless the requirement is waived by DOT&E.